e280/science/README.md

   ```sh
   node tests.test.js --verbose --theme=seaside
   ```
-- the next fallback are environment vars
+- ***(best practice)*** the next fallback are environment vars
   ```sh
   SCIENCE_VERBOSE=1 SCIENCE_THEME=seaside node tests.test.js
   ```
-  - it's a cool pattern if you leave the theme config to the env variable
-  - that way each developer can set their own SCIENCE_THEME var on their system
+  - using environment variables is preferable to hard-coding anything
+  - this allows developers to choose their own preference
+  - they can simply run `export SCIENCE_VERBOSE=1` or `export SCIENCE_THEME=seaside` in their terminal before starting a science watch routine

 <br/>